 Safer Food, Better Business (SFBB) is an innovative and practical approach to food safety management.
 As part of this campaign, Brentwood Borough Council has been awarded funding to offer a series of seminars and one-to-one coaching sessions for local food businesses.

 To find out more, follow the links below:

 If you have a complaint about unsatisfactory food (for example, mouldy food bought from a shop, a foreign object found in food, a dirty eating place or suspected food poisoning) the matter can be investigated by Environmental Health staff.
-Please use the Food Hygiene online form to report an incident of unsatisfactory food.
+Please inform Environmental Health by completing our online form to report an incident of unsatisfactory food.